wintersdev/wintersdev/README.md

-### Welcome to my journey in tech

-My name is Daniel, I am a Web Developer from Brisbane Australia.
-I am currently modernizing my skillset and building on core skills.
-I look forward to continuing this journey in tech.
-Currently looking for an Open Source project to contribute to if anyone knows any cool communities be sure to contact me.
+### Hello World

+My name is Daniel, I am a Trust & Safety Specialist at GitHub.
+In my spare time, I love learning to code and bringing my ideas to life for hobby projects or just to flex those creative muscles!

 - 🔭 I’m currently working on improving my foundational web dev skills
-- 🌱 I’m currently learning even more React
+- 🌱 I’m currently learning more about React
 - 👯 I’m looking to collaborate on more Open Source Projects!
 - 💬 Ask me about how to make the perfect smoked brisket
-- 📫 How to reach me: hello@danielwinters.dev